Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Insect screens became common window accessories, not just to bar insects but to trap large chunks of soot and dirt.

-Although wire screening was advertised as early as 1823, it did not begin to replace horsehair and cheesecloth screens until after the Civil War when the painted screen that resisted rust was developed by Gilbert and Bennett Manufacturing Co. of Redding, Connecticut.
+Although wire screening was advertised as early as 1823, it did not begin to replace horsehair and cheesecloth screens until after the Civil War, when the painted screen that resisted rust was developed by Gilbert and Bennett Manufacturving Co. of Redding, Connecticut.

-By the end of the century, the largest manufacturer was E. T. Burrowes & Co., of Portland, Maine which advertised its wares by listing the prominent citizens that had installed its screens including the likes of Thomas Edison, George Westinghouse, P. T. Barnum, and Grover Cleveland.
+By the end of the century, the largest manufacturer was E. T. Burrowes & Co. of Portland, Maine, which advertised its wares by listing the prominent citizens who had installed its screens, including the likes of Thomas Edison, George Westinghouse, P. T. Barnum, and Grover Cleveland.

-Window screens not only made homes more comfortable but, by effectively keeping mosquitoes out of the house, contributed significantly to the eradication of inset-borne diseases such as malaria and yellow fever in the United States by the 1950s.
+Window screens not only made homes more comfortable but, by effectively keeping mosquitoes out of the house, contributed significantly to the end of insect-borne diseases such as malaria and yellow fever in the United States by the 1950s.

-Still, the Victorian home was very dusty.
 Dusting and sometimes waxing of furnishings became a daily or near-daily ritual.
-Rugs were swept several times a week, often with the new carpet sweepers introduced by companies like the Bissell Carpet Sweeper Company.
+Rugs were swept several times a week, often with the new sweepers introduced by companies like the Bissell Carpet Sweeper Company.

-The patented Bissel sweeper kept the dust raised by sweeping contained within the body of the sweeper rather than spreading through the air only to settle back on the carpet later.
+The patented Bissell sweeper kept the dust raised by sweeping contained within the body of the sweeper rather than spreading through the air only to settle back on the carpet later.

-Even with inventions like the Bissell Patented Carpet Sweeper, rugs were almost impossible to keep clean, so once or twice each year, usually in conjunction with spring and fall cleaning, carpets were taken outside and beaten to remove accumulated dust and dirt.
+Even with the new appliances, however, rugs were almost impossible to keep clean, so once or twice each year, usually in conjunction with spring and fall cleaning, carpets were taken outside and beaten to remove accumulated dust and dirt.

 Rug-beathing was an "all hands" operation.